Mott metal-insulator transitions in pressurized layered trichalcogenides: Computational details

 \subsection{Density functional theory calculations}

 For unit cell optimizations and relaxations of initial internal coordinates, the Vienna {\it ab-initio} Simulation Package ({\sc vasp}), which employs the projector-augmented wave (PAW) basis set~\cite{VASP1,VASP2}, was used for density functional theory (DFT) calculations in this work.
 340 eV of plane-wave energy cutoff and 8$\times$6$\times$8 Monkhorst-Pack $k$-grid sampling were employed.
 For the treatment of electron correlations within DFT, a revised Perdew-Burke-Ernzerhof exchange-correlation functional for crystalline solid (PBEsol) was employed\cite{PBEsol}, in addition augmented by on-site Coulomb interactions for transition metal $d$-orbitals within a simplified rotationally-invariant form of DFT+$U_{\rm eff}$ formalism\cite{Dudarev1998PRB}. $10^{-4}$ eV/\AA~of force criterion was employed for structural optimizations.
+For test purpose, Ceperley-Alder local density approximation\cite{LDA-CA} and the original PBE\cite{GGA-PBE} functionals were also used.

 Structural relaxations for all compounds were performed in the presence of the DFT+$U_{\rm eff}$ (4 eV) on-site Coulomb interaction and a N\'{e}el-type antiferromagnetic order\cite{BREC1986}, which gives reasonable agreements of lattice parameters and gap sizes with experimentally observed values\cite{WangJACS2016,Soyeun2018}.
 It should be mentioned that, without incorporating magnetism and $U_{\rm eff}$ to open the gap, the volume is severely underestimated for both compounds, especially $\sim$ 20\% smaller in MnPS$_3$.
 This observation signifies the role of electron correlations in structural properties of these compounds.